adamfeuer/amazon-library-linky/README.md

 Credits
 -------

-The Amazon Public Library Linky is based on the on the SPL Linky userscript for Greasemonkey, which includes work by:
+The Amazon Library Linky is based on the on the SPL Linky userscript for Greasemonkey, which includes work by:

 Carrick Mundell
 Fat Knowledge